mwaeckerlin/pull-backup/README.md

 Backup the data below path `/var/something` on host `192.168.0.99` and access it with user account `myname`.
 It is more secure, if user `myname` has only read access to `/var/something` and cannot access other paths on `192.168.0.99`.
 The backup is copied to the host where `docker` runs, there it is stored in path `/var/something-copy`.

+You can either specify `REMOTE` with one or more remote addresses tobackup, such as `-e REMOTE=myname@192.168.0.99:/var/something myname@192.168.0.99:/var/lib/other`, or you can seperate the definitions in: `-e REMOTE_USER=myname`, `-e REMOTE_HOST=192.168.99` and `-e REMOTE_PATH=/var/something /var/lib/other`.
+Please note, that for rsync, the trailing slash in a path has a meaning.

 Start the backup process on the target computer:

     docker run -d --name pull-backup-something \